INL/BlackLab/doc/technical/design/plan-relations.md

 By default `rel()` returns spans that match the _source_ of the relation.
 So e.g. `rel('nsubj')` will find words that have a subject, and `rel('nsubj', 'target')` will find the subjects themselves, and `rel('nsubj', 'full')` will find spans that include both the source and target.

+`direction` can be set to `both` (default), `root` (only root relations), `forward` or `backward`.

-Note that if you request the source of a root relation, it will return the target instead, as root relations don't have a source. (**NOTE:** should this throw an error instead?)
+Note that if try to find sources of root relations, no matches will be returned, as root relations don't have a source.
+OTOH, if you find targets of root relations first, then change the span mode to source, root relations will not be thrown out but will return their targets. (**NOTE:** should this throw an error instead?)

 **NOTE:** there is currently no way to filter _out_ root relations.
 Do we need this?